 Conducting thesis defences remotely

-On 17 March 2020, the University decided to switch to distance education and assessment as of 18 March 2020.
+The University have decided to switch to distance education and assessment.
 This also applies to defences of doctoral theses.

 A doctoral thesis shall be defended orally in public according to the Higher Education Ordinance.
 That the defence is to take place in public means that the general public is to be given access to it.